tn-lorenz/PumpkinSoup/README.md

 > [!IMPORTANT]
-> Pumpkin and this plugin are currently under heavy development.
+> Pumpkin and this plugin are currently under heavy development. \n
 > (*): _Pumpkin does not provide the utility to do this as of June 2025_